ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 Developers and testers can cover multiple levels of the test pyramid including unit testing, integration testing and end to end testing with the building blocks the framework provides.
 It provides the flexibility to programmers and testers to build intelligent tests that suites the domain and application needs.

-Testerina design and usage is aligned with project and package semantics of Ballerina.
-You can test the project packages while you are building the project in a seamless manner using the test constructs.
+Testerina design and usage is aligned with project and module semantics of Ballerina.
+You can test the project modules while you are building the project in a seamless manner using the test constructs.

 ## Overview